HugoLei/My-AI-and-ML/README.md

 # My-Machine-Learning-and-Artificial-Intelligence
-About my insight about Machine Learning and Artificial Intelligence
+About my insight of Machine Learning and Artificial Intelligence.